Topics GCP Renovation Seminar" was held

 1. GCP Renovation Seminar Outline

 E6 (R3) has just started full-fledged discussions from the ICH Singapore meeting in November 2019, and is proceeding with a policy to reflect various stakeholder views from an early stage, and stakeholder engagement efforts are underway not only at the ICH meetings but also in each ICH region.
 Stakeholder Engagement initiatives are underway not only at the ICH meetings but also in each ICH region.
-This seminar was also held as part of stakeholder engagement efforts in Japan, co-hosted by the Ministry of Health, Labour and Welfare (MHLW), the Pharmaceuticals and Medical Devices Agency (PMDA), and the Pharmaceutical Manufacturers Association of Japan (PMAJ), under the auspices of the ICH Foundation.
+This seminar was also held as a part of stakeholder engagement efforts in Japan, co-hosted by the Ministry of Health, Labour and Welfare (MHLW), the Pharmaceuticals and Medical Devices Agency (PMDA), and the JPMA under the auspices of the ICH Foundation.

-As shown in Table 1, the seminar consisted of two sessions, one in the morning and the other in the afternoon.
-The morning session began with a keynote speech by PMDA President Yasuhiro Fujiwara, followed by a panel discussion on the latest ICH trends.
+As shown in Table 1, the seminar was divided into two sessions, one in the morning and the other in the afternoon.
+The morning session began with a keynote speech by PMDA Chief Executive Yasuhiro Fujiwara, followed by a panel discussion on the latest ICH developments.
 In the afternoon session, Mr. Tomonori Ando of PMDA gave a lecture on the latest developments in ICH-E guidelines, followed by a presentation on the status of E6 (R3), expectations for E6 (R3) from the standpoints of academia and pharmaceutical companies, and finally a panel discussion.

 Table 1 Program